backengineering/llvm-msvc/README.md

 [![GitHub release](https://img.shields.io/github/release/NewWorldComingSoon/llvm-msvc.svg)](https://github.com/NewWorldComingSoon/llvm-msvc/releases)

 ## Why do we make this project?
+Because there are more hacky operations, a lot of code can not be submitted directly to the official.
+So there is this branch.

 We want to use clang/llvm as comfortable as msvc.

 ## How to compile?